 Verizon 5G Home Internet is offering special deals and perks to get people to switch.

 I mentioned a few of the offers earlier in this article.
 The most valuable discount is the price break on internet service for people who have a mobile phone plan with Verizon.

 Other discounts and perks vary depending on the internet plan you choose: 5G Home or 5G Home Plus.

 For example, those who subscribe to the more expensive 5G Home Plus plan will receive unlimited cloud storage through Verizon.
 This benefit is not included with the 5G Home plan.

 People who get the 5G Home Plus plan also receive better one-time signup perks.

-For those who want the fastest and most reliable internet, fiber is probably still your best option.
+For those who want the fastest and most reliable internet, fiber is likely your best option.
 This is particularly the case if your household does a lot of online gaming.

 However, as I’ve reviewed wireless home internet services, I’m hearing from a lot of people who are satisfied with the performance and are grateful for the affordable pricing.